The Oldham and Saddleworth Team

 Personally; I am married to Peter and have one son Jacob, I am from a large family, so very much enjoy getting together with my family and friends.
 I enjoy a good book, a good bottle of wine and love to cook.

+I began work with Home Instead in early 2013 as a CAREGiver, then progressed to Weekend Supervisor and then to Recruitment and Retention Co-ordinator and now Office Manager.
+I began working for Home Instead as I have a passion for helping people and strongly believe in their values and ethos as a company and putting the individual first.
 My background covers many areas.
 I have worked with adults with special needs and challenging behaviours assisting in accessing services, the community, at home and managing finances.
-I have also worked at an events management company in sales, events and as a PA to the managing director.
+I have also worked at an events management company in sales, events and as a PA to the Managing Director.
 I also worked part time at The Haggate pub in Royton managing food service, events and general duties.
-Plus other shorter terms jobs in accountancy and estate agency
+Plus other shorter terms jobs in accountancy and estate agency.

 Assistant Care Manager - Natalie

 I started work for Home Instead as a CAREGiver in September 2011.
 Before this I was working for a local authority service that was decommissioned.